JesusEkie/dhis2-tools-ng/README.md

 ## The install:

-The steps outined below will take a bare server which is accessible to the internet via a public IP, and configure all the infrastructure required to create and maintain DHIS2 instances.
+The steps outined below will take a bare server which is accessible to the internet via a public IP, and configure all the infrastructure required to create and maintain AUGYO instances.

 1.  grab the install scripts from github:  `git clone https://github.com/bobjolliffe/dhis2-tools-ng.git`